lingpan/gaming-rental-shop/README.md

 ## About

 It was made using **Spring Boot**,  **Thymeleaf**, **Spring Data JPA**, **Spring Data REST and Docker**.
-Database is in memory **H2**.
+Database is **H2** in file.

-Users can search and shop for Game.
+- Users can search and shop for Game.
-Search results are paginated.
+- Search results are paginated.
-Click on each row will bring detail page for the game Each user has his own shopping cart (session functionality).
+- Click on each row will bring detail page for the game
+- Each user has his own shopping cart (session functionality).
-Can add/update quantity/remove items in the shopping cart.
+- Can add/update quantity/remove items in the shopping cart.